Bill.com (NYSE:BILL) Issues Q1 2022 Earnings Guidance

-In other news, Director Steven Cakebread sold 2,000 shares of the company’s stock in a transaction dated Thursday, September 2nd.
-The shares were sold at an average price of $286.26, for a total transaction of $572,520.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, General Counsel Rajesh A. Aji sold 2,662 shares of the company’s stock in a transaction dated Monday, August 30th.
-The shares were sold at an average price of $289.09, for a total transaction of $769,557.58.
+In other Bill.com news, CEO Rene A. Lacerte sold 25,000 shares of the stock in a transaction on Friday, June 18th.
+The shares were sold at an average price of $178.00, for a total transaction of $4,450,000.00.
+Following the completion of the transaction, the chief executive officer now owns 63,022 shares in the company, valued at $11,217,916.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, General Counsel Rajesh A. Aji sold 2,026 shares of the company’s stock in a transaction that occurred on Tuesday, June 15th.
+The shares were sold at an average price of $156.86, for a total value of $317,798.36.
+Following the sale, the general counsel now owns 6,383 shares in the company, valued at $1,001,237.38.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 288,917 shares of company stock worth $62,035,124.
-11.10% of the stock is owned by insiders.
+Insiders sold a total of 293,433 shares of company stock valued at $65,152,438 in the last ninety days.
+11.10% of the stock is currently owned by insiders.

 A hedge fund recently raised its stake in Bill.com stock.
-Morgan Stanley increased its holdings in shares of Bill.com Holdings, Inc. (NYSE:BILL) by 538.1% in the second quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 378,675 shares of the company’s stock after purchasing an additional 319,329 shares during the quarter.
-Morgan Stanley owned 0.40% of Bill.com worth $69,366,000 as of its most recent filing with the SEC.
-87.23% of the stock is owned by institutional investors.
+Morgan Stanley grew its holdings in Bill.com Holdings, Inc. (NYSE:BILL) by 538.1% during the second quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 378,675 shares of the company’s stock after purchasing an additional 319,329 shares during the period.
+Morgan Stanley owned about 0.40% of Bill.com worth $69,366,000 as of its most recent filing with the Securities & Exchange Commission.
+Institutional investors own 87.23% of the company’s stock.

 Bill.com Holdings, Inc provides cloud-based software that digitizes and automates back-office financial operations for small and midsize businesses worldwide.
 It offers artificial-intelligence (AI)-enabled financial software platform.
 The company provides software-as-a-service, cloud-based payments products, which allow users to automate accounts payable and accounts receivable transactions, as well as enable users to connect with their suppliers and/or customers to do business, manage cash flows, and enhance office efficiency.